Deities

 Dwelling: Infernal Chasm (Afterplane)

-Vol'nash the Jailer straddles the boundary between primordial deity and cosmic guardian, his divine nature manifesting as a towering figure of perpetual flame that never diminishes.
-As Bahumura's brother, Vol'nash represents the constructive application of entropy—using destructive force for justice rather than chaos.
+Vol'nash the Jailer stands as one of the surviving primordial deities created during the early collaborative period between Noma and Bahumura.
+His divine nature manifests as a towering figure of perpetual flame that never diminishes, representing the constructive application of destructive force—using entropy for justice rather than chaos.

 His divine domain encompasses the Infernal Chasm of the Afterplane, where he maintains eternal vigil over the most dangerous souls that cannot be permitted to reincarnate or escape.
-Vol'nash's power allows him to judge souls with perfect accuracy, perceiving every action taken across a being's existence and assigning appropriate consequences.
+Vol'nash's power allows him to judge souls with perfect accuracy, perceiving every action taken across a being's existence and assigning appropriate consequences based on cosmic law rather than personal bias.

 The Builders